 Given these realities, TNC drivers should consider purchasing UM/UIM on their own vehicles.
 CAVEAT: To avoid a denial of coverage following an accident, the driver must inform his or her insurance carrier during the application process that the coverage should include TNC driving.

 If the TNC driver causes the crash, injured riders will be covered by the TNC’s bodily injury insurance, which, unlike UM/UIM, cannot be rejected.
-Even still, in cases involving catastrophic injuries to multiple individuals, the $1,000,000 in coverage may not be sufficient to fairly compensate all victims.
-In this scenario, the UM/UIM issues discussed in this blog will impact the victims.
+Even still, in cases involving catastrophic injuries to multiple individuals, the $1,000,000 in coverage may not be sufficient to fairly compensate everyone injured.
+In this scenario, the UM/UIM issues discussed in this blog may impact those individuals.

 Where the crash is caused by a party other than the TNC driver and the at-fault party failed to maintain BI or maintained inadequate BI policy limits, riders will face the UM/UIM problems discussed here.
 Namely, the TNC won’t have UM or the limits may not be adequate.